Preprofessional, Graduate School and Gap Years

 Consult with the A&S Career Development pre-law advisor, Diane Miller, for support with preparing for law school, choosing schools, understanding the application process, and more.
-Cornell Career Services provides an online guide to legal careers.
+We encourage students to review the Pre-Law module on the Career Development Toolkit.

 For seniors applying to law school, dean’s certification letters can be obtained with a few weeks advance notice.
 In order to submit your Cornell records to a law school complete this Information Release Request form to authorize Cornell to release your academic and disciplinary information (If you are unable to access the form with Cornell's two-step log-in, please use this release form).
 Allow four weeks for this process.
 Once your record has been checked, a letter is prepared and kept on file to be sent out with the law school forms.

 Interested in medical school or other health careers?